Canton Jones

-Canton Dorrelle Jones (born January 9, 1977) is an American Christian musician and Christian hip-hop artist.
+Canton Dorrelle Jones (born January 9, 1977) is an American Christian rapper.

 Biography

 Early years

 Canton Dorrelle Jones, was born on January 9, 1977, in Deerfield Beach, Florida, and began singing at the age of five in a vocal group founded by his father.
 By the age of 16, he was writing and producing songs for friends in his hometown.

-He relocated to Atlanta, Georgia, where he attended Morehouse College joining the school's renowned Glee Club.
-The club performed for celebrities such as Oprah Winfrey, Stevie Wonder, Dr. Bobby Jones and Ray Charles, as well as performing at high-profile events such as the opening ceremony of the 1996 Olympic Games and at the first gospel concert ever held at the US Pentagon.
+He relocated to Atlanta, where he attended Morehouse College joining the school's renowned Glee Club.
+The club performed for celebrities such as Oprah Winfrey, Stevie Wonder, Dr. Bobby Jones and Ray Charles, as well as performing at high-profile events such as the opening ceremony of the 1996 Olympic Games and at the first gospel concert ever held at The Pentagon.

 Between 1998 and 1999, he joined World Changers Church International, under the pastorship of Creflo & Taffi Dollar and in his own words, grew as a Christian under their stewardship: "My wife, who was my girlfriend at the time, took me to World Changers and I started getting the word.
 I was going to that church for like three years before I really rededicated my life to Christ.
 I was there from probably like 1998 or 1999 until 2001 before I really started getting on track."